hairen/hairen.github.io/AWS_CSAA/README.md

 ### Lambda - _Event sources_
 + Event sources can be both push and pull soruces
   + Service like S3, SNS publish events to Lambda by invoking the cloud function directly.
-  + Lambda can also poll resouces in services like _Kinesis stream_ that do not publish evetns to Lambda.
+  + Lambda can also poll resouces in services like _Kinesis stream_ that do not publish events to Lambda.
 + Event sources can grouped into:
   + Regular AWS services:
     + Also referred to as Push model